-In order to apply the password protection, simply enter a desired username and password and click on the Password-protect button.
 After a few seconds your browser will ask you to supply the username and password you just specified.
-This will also happen each and every time anybody tries to access the administrator back-end of your site.
+This will also happen each and every time anybody tries to access the administrator back-end of your site, as long as the browser hasn't cached this information.
 In other words, you have to share the username and password with all back-end users of your site.

-If you wish to remove the password protection you can either remove both the .htaccess and .htpasswd files from your administrator directory, or click on the Remove Password Protection button.
+If you wish to remove the password protection you can either remove both the .htaccess and .htpasswd files from your administrator directory (DO NOT touch the .htaccess file in your site's root!), or click on the Remove Password Protection button in Admin Tools' Administrator Password Protection feature.